 However, physicist Jeffrey Hangst, spokesperson for the experiment, cautions that all this does is tell them that such transitions can be measured.
 He notes the wavelength of the light ordinary hydrogen emits when it goes through energy transitions has been measured to one part in 10^15 (a thousand trillion).
 That means the measurement the ALPHA experiment did needs to get five orders of magnitude more precise if we’re to know that antihydrogen really acts like its matter counterpart.
 Future experiments in 2017 will make more precise measurements.
 Another set of experiments will test how antihydrogen reacts to gravity—effectively, they are going to drop atoms and watch them fall.

-Physical laws should look the same if you reverse the charges, turn something into its mirror image, and reverse time.
 Assuming those experiments also show no difference, it will be an incremental victory for the Standard Model, quantum mechanics, and even relativity.
 It will have shown that a kind of symmetry in physics called charge-parity-time, or CPT, holds up.
 CPT symmetry says that physical laws should look the same if you reverse the charges, turn something (a particle, for example) into its mirror image, and reverse time.
 It underlies a lot of physics—if it’s wrong, even by a small part, then it means that many physical laws we believe in are incomplete.

 This is why the ALPHA experiment and its future iterations are so exciting to physicists.
 “CPT is an absolute cornerstone of all quantum field theories, not just the Standard Model,” says Salvatore Rappocio, an assistant professor of physics at the University at Buffalo.
 “However, it is extremely unlikely that it will ever be to be broken, although it is exciting to look, since such resounding contradictions of our assumptions is what scientists live for.
 This would be a smoking gun of a fundamental revolution in all of quantum physics if it were ever observed.”